SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Tetrarch.md

       - name: Effect
         effect: The area is set ablaze until the end of the encounter.
-While ablaze, the area is difficult terrain, and any creature takes 2 fire damage for each square in the area they enter for the first time in a round
+While ablaze, the area is difficult terrain, and any creature takes 2 fire damage for each square in the area they enter for the first time in a round.
   - type: feature
     feature_type: ability
     name: You Would Dare?!